-DBA's proposal for the establishment of the pilot abalone ranching operation is set to start as soon as the application process has been finalised, assuming they are successful in this process.
-The DBA land-based facility can supply the proposed ranching operation with approximately 300 000 juvenile spat per year that are currently in excess of their requirements.
-They also have a supply agreement with I & J for the supply of 15mm spat as required.
+MCR's proposal for the establishment of the pilot abalone ranching operation is set to start as soon as the application process has been finalised, assuming they are successful in this process.
+MCR have a supply agreement with DBA and HIK Abalone Farm (Pty) Ltd for the supply of spat as required.
 Each batch of spat to be seeded will have a valid Health Certificate issued by Amanzi Biosecurity.

-Juvenile abalone for the ranching operation will initially be held in tanks on the existing farm at Doringbaai for a period of 2-6 months to allow the animals to acclimatise to the site, and to develop and grow further (up to a size of 25-30 mm).
-After this acclimatisation period, the juvenile abalone will be seeded by divers into identified suitable habitat (kelp beds) in the identified concession area.
+On collection from the spat suppliers the juvenile abalone (25-50 mm) will be seeded by divers into identified suitable habitat (kelp beds) in the identified concession area.
 The abalone will be left to grow to a desired harvestable size in situ (150-250 g) where they will subsist on local seaweed.
 Harvesting of adult abalone will be undertaken by divers.
 Seeding of spat and harvesting of market size adults by divers will be ongoing to ensure continuity of supply for markets.

-Although abalone ranching is a relatively new industry in South Africa, the proof of concept has been established, particularly in concession area NC2 in the vicinity of Kleinzee, Northern Cape.
-There is still some uncertainty regarding the growth rates, survival, time to harvest, and financial returns that can be expected from the ranching project, owing to the fact that these are all influenced by area specific factors (physical and biological environment).
+Although abalone ranching is a relatively new industry in South Africa, the proof of concept has been established, particularly in concession areas NC2, NC3 and NC4 in the vicinity of Kleinzee and Hondeklipbaai in the Northern Cape and EC1 in the Eastern Cape.
+Information regarding the growth rates, survival, time to harvest, and financial returns that can be expected from abalone ranching projects has grown over the last decade, but owing to the fact that these are all influenced by area specific factors (physical and biological environment) the outcomes of ranching in any specific concession are not known beforehand with a high degree of confidence.
 This information can only be gained through practical experience which is why the initial operation has been categorised as a pilot project.
 Monitoring of the growth and survival rates of abalone in this study as well as their impacts on the environment will be undertaken as part of this operation (see Section 7 for details on this).
 This will inform aspects such as optimal stocking rates and densities, growth rates under different conditions, and optimum time to harvest.